 When two active or retired CalPERS members are married to each other or in a domestic partnership, each member can enroll separately.
 However, when these individuals enroll in a CalPERS health plan in their own right, one parent must carry all dependents on one health plan.
-Parents cannot split enrollment of dependents.
-We retroactively cancel split enrollments.
+Parents cannot split enrollment of dependents among two different CalPERS health plans.
+Once a split enrollment is identified, the enrollment will be retroactively canceled.
 You will be responsible for all costs incurred from the date the split enrollment began.